 Following OBU, Jim went to work for BP Amoco.
 He began his employment, with the company, in the mailroom while furthering his education and focusing on accounting through Oklahoma State University.
 Ultimately, that was the task he performed for Amoco for 29 years.
 During retirement, Jim began driving a school bus for Tulsa Union.
 This part-time gig turned into a full-time driver for the Special Ed Students, for 15 years.
 This brought so much joy to Jim as he was able to be around some pretty amazing students and teachers.

-When he was not at work, Jim could be found running, bicycling, working in his yard or volunteering for various events and organizations.
-In fact, you may have seen Jim, with an event staff t-shirt on, at the Gatesway Balloon Festival, Rt.
-66 Marathon, Post Oak Run, Mayfest, Living Arts Tulsa, or Oktoberfest where he served on the Event Management Team.
+When he was not at work, Jim could be found running, bicycling, working in his yard, or volunteering for various events and organizations.
+You may have seen Jim, with an event staff t-shirt on, at the Gatesway Balloon Festival, Rt.
+66 Marathon, Post Oak Run, Mayfest, Living Arts Tulsa, or Oktoberfest, where he served on the Event Management Team.

-This couple, of great faith, enjoyed volunteering and serving together.
-Together, and individually, both have been active in the ministries at Southwest Church of the Nazarene.
-There, Jim had served on the board and provided regular lawncare and handyman tasks, while they joined together for a weekly cleaning of the facilities.
+This couple, of great faith, enjoyed volunteering, and serving together.
+Together, and individually, both have been active in the ministries at the Southwest Church of the Nazarene.
+There, Jim had served on the board and provided regular lawncare and handyman tasks, while they joined together for weekly cleaning of the facilities.